-Computing facilities available include the University Computing and Information Services computers, an IBM 9672-R32, a DEC 3000-600, and a DEC 2100A-4/275.
 The Department of Computer Science has a Sun Microsystems Enterprise 3000 as its primary computing resource.
-There is a lab for graduate students with X-terminals available.
+There is a lab for graduate students with color X-terminals available.
 There is also a special projects room for graduate students.

 Computers can be accessed through the Computing and Information Services Network.
 There are a number of personal computer labs located in various buildings on campus.
 Some of the residence halls have personal computer labs available.
 All of these labs have access to personal computer application software and all mainframe computers on campus, as well as Internet access.
+Both

-Both the University and the department's computers can be accessed 24 hours a day.
+University and department computers can be accessed 24 hours a day.

-The department offers degree programs leading to the Master of Science degree, the Doctor of Education degree in higher education, and to the Doctor of Philosophy degree.
+The department offers degree programs leading to the Master of Science degree, and to the Doctor of Philosophy degree.
 These programs are designed to prepare an individual to pursue a career in either an academic or an industrial setting.
 In addition to taking a prescribed set of core courses, a student must take sufficient courses in one specialized area.
 In addition to course work, a student must complete a thesis for an M.S. degree.
 A student must complete a dissertation in addition to course work for a Ph.D. degree.